randlabs/walgo-vault/README.md

 vault.js contains all the functions to execute all these operations and has a lot of helper functions to help developers to integrate Vault Application.
 The functions that require signing transactions receive a callback that is called each time a signature is required.
-Function generateDelegatedMintAccountToFile creates a file containing a signed logicSig of the minter.teal.tmpl file that is used to approve mintwALGOs operations.
+Function createDelegatedMintAccountToFile creates a file containing a signed logicSig of the minter.teal.tmpl file that is used to approve mintwALGOs operations.
 This logicSig allows any user using Vault app to mint wALGOs from the Minter account.